-MAINTENANCE & SURVEY REQUIREMENTS
+MAINTENANCE AND SURVEY REQUIREMENTS

 (Ranger Hope © 2008, contains edits of material courtesy of A.N.T.A. publications)

-It is obvious that for a vessel to float, water must be prevented from gaining entry into the hull.
 The vessel designer has to ensure that under normal use water will not enter the hull in sufficient quantities to sink it.
 The shipbuilder ensures that is of sound construction to meet these requirements.
 This is verified at the initial survey carried out by an Authority.

-It is your responsibility to ensure that your vessel’s watertight and weathertight integrity is maintained throughout it’s period of service.
+It is the Master's responsibility to ensure that the vessel’s watertight and weathertight integrity is maintained throughout it’s period of service.
 This is ensured by periodic surveys carried out by the Authorities.
 In general terms, the survey requirements require the vessel to be watertight below the freeboard deck and weathertight above the freeboard deck.
 This means that the shell plating must be intact and the closures to all openings leading to the hull should be in efficient working order.
 No alterations should be done to any structure that would adversely affect the watertight integrity of the hull without the approval of the appropriate survey authority.